-There are two main types of liver cancer in children: hepatoblastoma and hepatocellular carcinoma (HCC).
-Hepatoblastoma is the most common liver cancer affecting children, occurring most frequently in infants and children age 2 months to 3 years.
+There are two main types of cancer of the liver in children: hepatoblastoma and hepatocellular carcinoma (HCC).
+Hepatoblastoma is the most common of these affecting children, occurring most frequently in infants and children age 2 months to 3 years.
 HCC occurs most frequently in children age 10-16 years.
 About 100 children in the U.S. are diagnosed with hepatoblastoma each year.
 Together, hepatoblastoma and hepatocellular carcinoma account for about 1-2% of cancers in children.

 Signs and Symptoms of Liver Cancer

 The most common symptom is swelling or enlargement of the abdomen caused by the tumor enlarging.
 Additional symptoms may include:

 - Loss of appetite